hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 [the official documentation](https://cloud.google.com/container-engine/docs/clusters)
 and [the API reference](https://cloud.google.com/kubernetes-engine/docs/reference/rest/v1beta1/projects.locations.clusters).

+-> **Note**: On version 5.0.0+ of the provider, you must explicitly set `deletion_protection=false` (and run `terraform apply` to write the field to state) in order to destroy a cluster.
+It is recommended to not set this field (or set it to true) until you're ready to destroy.

 ~> **Warning:** All arguments and attributes, including basic auth username and passwords as well as certificate outputs will be stored in the raw state as plaintext.
 [Read more about sensitive data in state](https://www.terraform.io/language/state/sensitive-data).